Help us help you. Please read this PropertyLineMaps FAQ before placing your order.

 A: No. The only way to know for certain whether anything like a building or road is on the wrong side of the property line is to know the exact location of the property line.
 The only way to know that exact location is to hire a surveyor.

-General question about ordering GPS coordinates for your property corners
+Ordering GPS coordinates for your property corners

 Q: Why can't I pay you at the same time that I send you all the information about the property?